alejandraluaces/TIY_Application/source/colophon.md

 #### Naming Conventions

-I name things how I've found they most make sense, using a combination of BEM & SMACSS conventions.
+I name things how I've found they most make sense, using a combination of BEM and SMACSS conventions.

 #### Organization